 The Instant Pot

 Now it’s time to turn the Instant Pot on to saute’ and let 2 tablespoons of cooking oil heat up.

 I place the rolled steak into the pot and brown on all sides then I add water and close the lid securely making sure the vent is on sealing.

 Then I press cancel on the control panel and push the Meat/Stew button on that registers 35 minutes on high pressure.

 That’s it!
-The pot does it’s thing for 35 minutes then it sits for 10 minute to depressurize.
-After the 10 minutes I turn the steam release to venting making sure I am out of the way of the steam.
+The pot does its thing for 35 minutes then it sits for 10 minutes to depressurize.
+After the 10 minutes, I turn the steam release to venting making sure I am out of the way of the steam.
 When the silver float valve goes down it is safe to open the lid.
-This juicy meat and gravy can be served with rice or mashed potatoes and other side dishes for a good home cooked meal.
+This juicy meat and gravy can be served with rice or mashed potatoes and other side dishes for a good home-cooked meal.
 It’s one of our favorites.Print

 Instant Pot or an electric Pressure Cooker

 1/2 onion, cut into chunks

 1/2 green bell pepper, cut into chunks

 2 cloves garlic seasoning to taste (I use salt, cayenne pepper, and garlic granules)